 Shared shuttles cost around $59 USD per person with companies like Interbus, Caribe Shuttle and Easy Ride CR.
 There is usually one schedule in the AM and one in the PM so you will need to check schedules to see if it works for you as they will not wait for you if you’re late.

-If you are taking a shared shuttle after you land at SJO Airport, shared shuttles will normally have you go to the Denny’s Restaurant down the street for pick up as they cannot pick up directly from the airport terminal exit.
-Same goes for vacation rentals – you will have to go to the closest hotel within their transportation zone to meet the shuttle.
+If you are taking a shared shuttle after you land at San Jose International Airport, shared shuttles will normally have you go to the Denny’s Restaurant down the street for pick up as they cannot pick up directly from the airport terminal exit.

 Option 3: Private Shuttles and Tour Interconnection

 You can do private shuttles instead of shared shuttles or public transportation.
 Private shuttles will pick you up directly at the airport/hotel, provide stop(s) along the way and you have the entire vehicle for your group.
-You can also choose your pick up time.
+You can also choose your pick up time when getting picked up from a hotel.

-They are more expensive but the prices become reasonable for bigger groups as shuttles normally hold up to 8 people.
-Example of rates are San Jose – Puerto Viejo is approximately $315 USD one way, Monteverde to San Jose approximately $190 USD one way.
+They are more expensive but the prices become reasonable for bigger groups.
+Example of rates are San Jose – Puerto Viejo is approximately $370 USD one way, Monteverde to San Jose approximately $220 USD one way for 1-6 passengers.
+Rates depend on number of passengers and pieces of luggage.

 Read more about shuttles in Costa Rica here.